Master Caftsmen Of Design: Meet Five Local Artisans with Old World-skills

 For wood carver Mark Poleski, being an artisan is truly a full-time job, born from a lifelong love for art of all mediums.

 “Early on, I constantly would draw to hone my skills,” says Poleski.
-“I always wanted to work in 3D and in cast techologies foundry, to sculpt in stone or wood.”
+“I always wanted to work in 3D, to sculpt in stone or wood.”

 Happily, this artisan made his wishes come true, and he now works at the helm of his own wood-carving studio, Sleepy Hollow Art.
 Drawing on his 20 years of experience as a residential contractor, Poleski offers homeowners custom wood and rockwork, including eagle sculptures, wooden three-dimensional marine portraits, carved pumpkins and—what seems to be his signature motif—wood bear sculptures of all shapes and sizes.